Mandulo/Mandulo/README.md

 ### Backend Pipeline
 #### Initialization
-* School admin needs to connect with student registration server data with the attendance tracker.
+* School admin needs to connect with student registration photo server data with the attendance tracker.

 #### Processing Image
-* Uploaded photo data will be connected with Amazon Rekognition and find each students in the photo from student registration server data.
+* Uploaded photo data will be connected with student registration server and find each students in the photo from student registration server data using Amazon Rekognition.

 #### Storing data
 * Student attendance information need to be stored and updated in the server database.